Maruya Recipe involves a simple process. However, it requires patience.

 One of the perks of being home base that I usually enjoy is food.

 Since I don’t travel to go to any offices, I am also away from temptations such as high-end coffee and fast food meals.
-Also, the cheap thrills, such as street foods, that are also easy to reach.
+Also, the cheap thrills, such as street foods, are also easy to reach.
 So, whenever I crave for tokneneng, kikiam, fishballs, I’ll just go out and enjoy.

 Banana fritters or maruya is a fried dessert.
 It is primarily composed of banana, which is usually plantain, and batter that is made from flour, milk, sugar, and egg.